-What is Assault Bodily Injury in Texas?
+What is an Assault Bodily Injury Charge in Texas?

 In Texas, you can be arrested for Assault Bodily Injury if there is probable cause to believe you intentionally, knowingly, or recklessly caused bodily injury to another person.
-Probable cause exists when an investigation results in facts that would lead a reasonably intelligent and prudent person to believe you have committed a crime.
+Probable cause exists when an investigation reveals facts that would lead a reasonably intelligent and prudent person to believe you have committed a crime.
 This is a very low standard of proof and is a far cry from the proof the state must provide once your case is filed: beyond a reasonable doubt.

 What is bodily injury?

 According to the Texas Penal Code, "bodily injury" means physical pain, illness, or any impairment of physical condition.
 If a person alleges that they are hurt, no matter how slight, or received visible or non-visible injury, that is sufficient to establish bodily injury for purposes of filing an assault charge against you.
 Alleged victims simply claiming discomfort or annoyance will not establish bodily injury sufficient for you to be convicted of Assault Bodily Injury.

 We are different: Click here for more of our results.

 What does it mean to intentionally cause assault bodily injury?